 Survival Life Credit Card Knife Review – Product Overview

-However, there are a few things that has you wondering if this is even worth it.
+However, a few things have you wondering if this is even worth it.

 It comes in the shape of a credit card but folds out into an actual blade that is surprisingly sharper than I thought.

 It is the same size as any normal credit card and is only 2mm thin if you’re wondering if this will take up all the space in your wallet.

 There’s no doubt that the Credit Card Knife has the cool factor.

 Before I even saw an ad for this, I had no idea that such a thing existed.